-Add to that the different steps involved in data warehouse modernization including creating strategies to ensure that your data warehouse meets availability and scalability requirements, and you’ve got a lot on your plate.
+Add to that the different steps involved in data warehouse modernization including creating strategies to ensure that your data warehouse meets availability and data warehouse scalability requirements, and you’ve got a lot on your plate.

 In this blog post, we’re letting you in on all the benefits and problems involved in data warehousing to help you plan your next big project.

 Modernizing the Data Warehouse: Challenges vs Benefits

-Most business today wish to move their data warehouse to the cloud so that they can take advantage of the scalability, availability, and reliability offered by these platforms.
+Most business today wish to move their data warehouse to the cloud so that they can take advantage of the data warehouse scalability, availability, and reliability offered by these platforms.
 What’s more, since businesses are dealing with more data sources than ever before, it’s essential for them to ensure that your data warehouse will be dynamic enough to keep up with the changing requirements of your growing business.

 Today, businesses are looking to modernize their data warehouses by embracing agile methodologies that are focused on automation with minimal manual intervention.
 Using this approach does not only promote usage of the data warehouse for a large number of processes and functions but also improves efficiency by reducing the need to create and deploy data models from scratch.

 Data warehouse modernization efforts also include increased reliance on flexible architectures and support for a wide range of data sources, allowing businesses to integrate their data from multiple touchpoints.
 That said, like any project, it’s essential to weigh out the benefits and potential problems to ensure you’re prepared for all that’s in store with your next data warehousing project.
 Since every business is different, a thorough look at these benefits and challenges will also help you create a well-knitted architecture to ensure you can reap the full rewards of a modern data warehouse.

 Benefits of Data Warehouse Modernization